Compare FREE Quotes on Loft Conversion

 By collaborating with a structural engineer, you can rest assured that your floor joists will be structurally sound and compliant with current loft conversion regulations.

 Fire safety is crucial for any building, including your loft conversion.
-With the updated building regulations for loft conversions and other builds, the number of fires attended by the fire and rescue services has reduced by 50% in the last 20 years.
+With the updated fire building regulations for loft conversions and other builds, the number of fires attended by the fire and rescue services has reduced by 50% in the last 20 years.
 These regulations are life-saving and must be adhered to.

 Various elements, including escape routes, fire doors, smoke alarms, and fire-resistant materials, must be considered when ensuring that your loft complies with fire safety regulations.
 It is vital to take these elements seriously, especially as loft windows are often too high to escape from.